Seeed-Studio/wiki-documents/docs/Grove-16x2_LCD_Series.md

 <div align=center><img src="https://files.seeedstudio.com/wiki/Grove-16x2_LCD_Series/img/main.jpg"/><figcaption><b></b><i></i></figcaption></a>
 </figure></div>

-Grove - 16 x 2 LCD (Black on Yellow) is a perfect I2C LCD display for Arduino and Raspberry Pi with high contrast and easy deployment.
+Grove - 16 x 2 LCD is a perfect I2C LCD display for Arduino and Raspberry Pi with high contrast and easy deployment.
 16x2 means two lines and each line has 16 columns, 32 characters in total.
 With the help of Grove I2C connector, only 2 signal pins and 2 power pins are needed.
 You don't even need to care about how to connect these pins.
 Just plug it into the I2C interface on Seeeduino or Arduino/Raspberry Pi+baseshield via the Grove cable.
 There won't be complicated wiring, soldering, worrying about burning the LCD caused by the wrong current limiting resistor.

 ## Versions